Regss/movielib/README.txt

 The script displays movie library contained in XBMC.
-It has the ability to synchronize all content with XBMC database, or use the exported xml files to have library up to date.
+It has the ability to synchronize all content with XBMC database.

 Requirements:
-- XBMC with MySQL database
 - Server with Apache and MySql 5
+- Add-on "Movielib" for XBMC https://raw.github.com/Regss/xbmc-regss-repository/master/repo/repository.regss/repository.regss-1.2.1.zip

 Default passwords:
 Access to site: user
 Access to admin panel: admin

 v.
-0.9.1
-- Better and faster sync with XBMC database
-- Fixed some bugs

-v.
-0.9.0
-- Automatically create cache for posters while browsing the site
-- View fanarts
-- Secure password content
-- Import from file videodb.xml
-- Synchronization with XBMC database (only MySQL)
-- Easy to change the appearance using skins
-- Information movie parameters
-- Status of the watched films
-- PA: cache management
+2.0.0
+- init new version